-Knowing when to tighten or loosen the leash can be difficult.
+When working with talent, knowing when to tighten or loosen the leash to allow them to run free is difficult.

 It is true, however, that air talent on music stations must earn the right to more talk.
 This privilege is not a bonus granted by the PD or GM.
 It’s an invitation from the audience, and is earned over time.
 When content becomes more of an attraction that music, increase the talk and reduce the music.
 Sounds simple, doesn’t it?

-Here are 6 general guidelines to help you figure out the right mix for your station in any situation.
+Here are 6 factors to help you figure out the right mix for your station.

 In sports, Major League Baseball has obsessed over shortening games.
 Baseball officials are applying pressure on teams, umpires and players to “speed up” the games.